Michael Maloney

-Michael Maloney (born 19 June 1957) is a British actor.

-Life and career
+Michael Maloney (born 19 June 1957) is a British actor, best known for his many roles in film and television, including several roles in various Shakespeare screen adaptations.
+He has also appeared as a voice actor on radio, for audio books, and in video games.
+In 2025, Maloney starred as Hercule Poirot in a touring production of Murder on the Orient Express.

+Early life and education

+Michael Maloney was born on 19 June 1957 at Bury St Edmunds, Suffolk, England.
+His father had emigrated from County Cork, Ireland, to Godalming, Surrey.

+After finishing school, he attended the London Academy of Music and Dramatic Art.

+Career

-Born in Bury St. Edmunds, Suffolk, Maloney's first television appearance was as Peter Barkworth's teenage son in the 1979 drama series Telford's Change.
+Maloney's first television appearance was as Peter Barkworth's teenage son in the 1979 drama series Telford's Change.

-He made his West End debut in 1979 in Can you Hear me at The Back, by Brian Clark, followed immediately by Taking Steps by Alan Ayckbourn.
+He made his West End debut in 1979 in Can you Hear Me at The Back?, by Brian Clark, followed immediately by Taking Steps by Alan Ayckbourn.
 After playing Toby Gashe in The Bell, by Iris Murdoch, Maloney joined the Royal Shakespeare Company in 1982 playing Ferdinand in The Tempest.
 After the RSC, he went on to play in The Perfectionist at Hampstead, the title role of Peer Gynt for Cambridge Theatre Company, The London Cuckolds at the Lyric Hammersmith, Two Planks and a Passion by Anthony Minghella, directed by Danny Boyle at Greenwich and Built on Sand at the Royal Court.
-Maloney went on to appear in many films and television series, including What if Its Raining, by Anthony Minghella, for Channel 4.
+Maloney went on to appear in many films and television series, including What If It's Raining, by Anthony Minghella, for Channel 4.
 He became a familiar face after playing the Dauphin in Kenneth Branagh's 1989 film adaptation of Henry V. In the early 1990s, he played Prince Hal in Henry IV Parts 1 and 2, Romeo in Romeo and Juliet for the RSC and Hamlet on a national tour starting at Greenwich.
 He appeared on television in Mr Wakefield's Crusade, on film as Mark in Truly, Madly, Deeply, and in 1994 he took the lead in the BBC adaptation of Love on a Branch Line.
 He appeared in both the 1990 and 1996 film versions of Hamlet, as Rosencrantz and Laertes respectively, and in several other Shakespeare screen adaptations, including the lead role in In the Bleak Midwinter by Kenneth Branagh.
 In addition to his TV appearances, he starred as Jason Fields in the film American Reel in 1999.
 2002 saw him play Brian Albumen, personal aide to Rik Mayall's Adonis Cnut character in the Gran and Marks penned TV sitcom Believe Nothing.
 In 2003, he appeared as the Belgian Prosper Profond in The Forsyte Saga.
 In the theatre he played Hamlet again for Yukio Ninagawa on tour and at the Barbican.
 He played Cassius in the 2005 miniseries Empire, John Major in 2009's Margaret and Prime Minister Sir Robert Peel in the 2009 film The Young Victoria.